 For the rest of this post, I’m going to just share a few examples, along with the stories behind them, so you can see what I mean.

-This photo of Chloe and my mom shows their relationship.
-We were in Chicago at the Ravinia festival and Chloe asked her grandma a question.
+This photo of my middle daughter and my mom shows their relationship.
+We were in Chicago at the Ravinia festival and she asked her grandma a question.
 I snapped this photo while she was getting the answer.
 How sweet is this?
-Just look at how much Chloe adores her Mamah!
+Just look at how much that girl adores her Mamah!

 Bonus: This one was taken with my phone!

-This is a photo of a 3-year-old Sophia who overheard me tell her bored older sister that if I were her, I would go out on the deck and read a book.
-A little while later, I glanced outside and saw Sophia out there with her favorite book—Curious George.
+This is a photo of my youngest at age 3.
+She overheard me tell her bored older sister that if I were her, I would go out on the deck and read a book.
+A little while later, I glanced outside and saw this cutie out there with her favorite book—Curious George.
 So sweet.

-This is another photo of Sophia, taken last summer at our very last beach day on Lake Superior.
+This is another photo of my youngest, taken one summer at our very last beach day on Lake Superior.
 She was just standing there eating her sandwich and waiting for her friends to come.
 Maybe it’s just because I love the beach so much, but this is another one that evokes powerful emotion for me.
 I can’t even put my finger on exactly what I’m feeling, but it’s wonderful.

-These next four photos are from our most recent road trip.
+These next four photos are from a recent road trip.
 We went to Minneapolis where we visited the Minneapolis Institute of Art.
 It was the only time on the whole trip that I actually thought to take out my big camera, and I got several fun candids.

-This photo is of Sophia (I know, I’m realizing how Sophia heavy this post is, too!) and The Maestro playing chess in the children’s area of the museum.
-Sophia is totally into chess and is quite an amazing little player.
-She regularly beats both me and The Maestro.
+This photo is of my youngest (I know, I’m realizing how much she is featured in this post, too!) and my husband playing chess in the children’s area of the museum.
+At that age, she was totally into chess and was quite an amazing little player.
+She regularly beat both me and my husband.
 I love her exasperation with the dumb move her dad just made in this photo!

-I love this one of Chloe and Sophia tying their shoes.
-Totally unplanned, and here they are sitting in these funny chairs wearing identical beanies.
+I love this one of my middle and youngest girls tying their shoes.
+Totally unplanned, and here they are sitting in these funny chairs wearing identical beanies from the concert we had attended the night before.
 What a perfect photo opportunity!

-Finally, here is one of Bria.
+Finally, here is one of my oldest.
 I was behind her as she was walking down the stairs of the museum, and I caught this.
-It captures the essence of Bria well—romantic and beautiful.
+It captures her essence well—romantic and beautiful.

 Do you see how each of the photos tells an honest story?
 I just love that.
 It’s why I wanted to learn photography in the first place!